PH Nurse Immunization Specialist (Public Health Nurse III)

 PREFERRED QUALIFICATIONS:

-PHYSICAL REQUIREMENTS: Job is required to walk, stand, sit (occasionally for extended periods of time), bend, kneel, reach, climb stairs and may be required to lift/carry equipment or young children up to 25 pounds in weight.
-Uses hands to grasp, handle or feel.
-Visual acuity is required to read data on a computer monitor; ability to operate keyboard driven equipment and computer or laptop.
+PHYSICAL REQUIREMENTS: Job is generally sedentary in nature, however, job entails walking, standing, sitting, climbing stairs, reaching and bending; uses hands to grasp, handle, or feel.
+Visual acuity is required to read data on a computer monitor.
+Incumbent must be able to operate keyboard driven equipment and computer.
+Ability to drive a vehicle.
 Position frequently communicates and must be able to exchange accurate information with others verbally and in writing.
-Generally, works in an office environment is required to perform job duties outside of the typical office setting, e.g., school health room or county school location.
-Ability to work in all weather conditions.
-Ability to drive a vehicle.
+Employee may be required to lift or carry up to 25 pounds occasionally.
+Generally works in an office environment yet may occasionally be required to perform job duties outside of the typical office setting.
 All duties performed with or without reasonable accommodations.

 The population of Fairfax County is very diverse where 39.8% of residents speak a language other than English at home (Spanish, Asian/Pacific Islander, Indo-European, and others) and we encourage candidates bilingual in English and a foreign language to apply to this opportunity.